Bunny Drill#

 Simulation Control (Loading)#

-The time end of the simulation is 2 seconds after all particles have been loaded.
+The end time of the loading simulation is 2 seconds after which all the particles have been inserted.

 subsection simulation control